Does car insurance cover flooding damage?

 When does insurance not cover flood damage?

 Many people attempt to save some money by purchasing the minimum limits of insurance required by state law.
-Unfortunately, because these requirements only involve liability insurance, purchasing this type of coverage will not provide any protection from flooding.
-As mentioned, only comprehensive coverage will cover flooding damage.
+Unfortunately, because these requirements only involve liability insurance, purchasing this type of coverage will not provide any coverage to your vehicle from flooding.
+Only comprehensive coverage offers coverage from flood damage.

 How do I file a claim after a flood?